copyrite/LwotcMinimalText/XComGame.md

 Restore 1 ammo when you kill with your primary weapon.

 ## Lockdown
-+20 Aim with Suppression attacks.
++20 Aim with attacks that trigger when a target you are suppressing moves.

 ## Locked On
-Gain +20 aim and +20 crit for successive shots at the same enemy unit.
-* Gain +20 aim and +20 crit for repeated shots at the same target.
-Not cumulative, and only applies to enemy units.
++20 Aim and +10 Crit to attacks against the target of your previous primary weapon attack.
 * Area-of-Effect-based shots do not grant the bonus.

 ## Lone Wolf
-Gain bonus Aim and Defense when at least 4 tiles distant from any ally, with a maximum of +12/+12 at 7+ tiles.
-* Gain +3 Aim and +3 Defense for each tile of distance between this soldier and the nearest ally, starting at 4 tiles distant.
-* Bonuses cap at +12 Aim, +12 Defense when 7 or more tiles from the nearest ally.
++12 Aim and +12 Defense if you are at least 7 tiles away from the nearest ally.
+This bonus decays by 3 Aim and 3 Defense per tile.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Long Watch
-Allow Overwatch to trigger with Squadsight.
-* Like the Overwatch ability it upgrades, Long Watch suffers a base penalty to aim.
-* Long Watch also suffers the Squadsight penalty to aim that increases with distance.
+Replaces Overwatch.
+Long Watch can trigger at Squadsight range.

 ## Low Profile
 Makes partial cover count as full.

 ## Maim
-Fire a shot with your primary weapon that immobilizes the target until the end of their next turn.
-Uses 1 ammo.
-Has a 3 turn cooldown.
-* Fire a shot with your primary weapon that does normal damage and immobilizes the target until the end of their next turn.
+Fire a shot that Maims the target on hit.
-* Useful to isolate a high-value target during an ambush.
-* Uses 1 ammo.
+* Maimed enemies have 0 mobility.
 * {% COOLDOWN %}

 ## Manual Override